 The toolbox provides concrete tools to practitioners on planning, implementing and evaluating human rights education.The toolbox is relevant to both project and course managers, and to assistants as well as facilitators and presenters.

-It is currently available in English, Spanish, Arabic, French, Russian, and Belarusian and can be downloaded below.
+It is currently available in English, Spanish, Arabic, French, Russian, Belarusian and Burmese, and can be downloaded below.

 The material was developed for the Danish Institute for Human Rights, 2013, Maria Løkke Rasmussen, ISBN: 978-87-91836-60-2